Beach: Wildlife

-A beach is an unstable environment that exposes plants and animals to changeable and potentially harsh conditions.
+The intertidal beach is an unstable environment that exposes plants and animals to changeable and potentially harsh conditions.
+The number of organisms living on these beaches is a function of sand size and wave action.
+Beaches with smaller waves and weak baskwash tend to have finer sand, which retains more water for use by intertidal animals.
 Some animals burrow into the sand and feed on material deposited by the waves.
 Crabs, insects and shorebirds feed on these beach dwellers.
 The endangered piping plover and some tern species rely on beaches for nesting.
 Sea turtles also bury their eggs in ocean beaches.
 Seagrasses and other beach plants grow on undisturbed areas of the beach and dunes.

 Ocean beaches are habitats with organisms adapted to salt spray, tidal overwash, and shifting sands.
 Some of these organisms are found only on beaches.
-Examples of these beach organisms in the southeast US include plants like sea oats, sea rocket, beach elder, beach morning glory (Ipomoea pes-caprae), and beach peanut, and animals such as mole crabs (Hippoidea), coquina clams (Donax), ghost crabs, and white beach tiger beetles.
+Examples of these beach organisms in the southeast US include plants like sea oats, sea rocket, beach elder, beach morning glory (Ipomoea pes-caprae), and beach peanut (Okenia hypogaea), and animals such as mole crabs (Hippoidea), coquina clams (Donax), ghost crabs, and white beach tiger beetles.